 You’ve heard the term ‘boat shoe’ or ‘deck shoe’ but do you really know what they are?
-In general terms, the best women’s boat shoes are made from canvas or leather with a non-marking sole and are designed specifically for use onboard a sailing vessel.
+In general terms, the best boat shoes for women are made from canvas or leather with a non-marking sole and are designed specifically for use onboard a sailing vessel.
 However, ladies sailing shoes are also regarded as fashion accessories and can be worn just about anywhere because they are comfortable and practical.

-In this article, we will look at these types of ladies deck shoes as well as a few that are not made with the traditional deck shoe materials.
+In this article, we will look at these types of ladies’ deck shoes as well as a few that are not made with the traditional deck shoe materials.

 What To Look For In Boat Shoes